Analytical Models of Frequency and Voltage in Large-Scale All-Inverter Power Systems: Proposed Models

 The network is topologically reduced through the elimination of non-generator nodes \cite{machowskiPowerSystemDynamics2020}, as follows:

-where $\mathbf{B_{red}}= \mathbf{B_{GG}-B_{GL}B_{LL}^{-1}B_{LG}} $ and $ \mathbf{B_L}= \mathbf{B_{GL}B_{LL}^{-1}} $.
+where $\bB_{r}= \bB_{GG}-\bB_{GL}\bB_{LL}^{-1}\bB_{LG}$ and $ \bB_L= \bB_{GL}\bB_{LL}^{-1} $.
 From (\ref{delta_p_gen}) we see that the change in power at a generation node is a function of the differences in angles between generation nodes and the change in power injections at the non-generator nodes \cite{wangThreemachineEquivalentSystem2022}.
 We refer to the first term of (\ref{delta_p_gen}) as the inter-machine oscillation of power.
-The second term, which is denoted as $\mathbf{\Delta P_d}$ is interpreted as the change in power injections at generation nodes due to a disturbance. $\mathbf{\Delta P_d}$ is a vector with a number of elements equal to the number of generators. $\mathbf{\Delta P_{L}}$ is the vector of load changes.
+The second term, which is denoted as $\Delta P_d$ is interpreted as the change in power injections at generation nodes due to a disturbance. $\Delta P_d$ is a vector with a number of elements equal to the number of generators. $\Delta P_{L}$ is the vector of load changes.
 For instance, consider a system with three load buses and a load step at load bus 3.
-The third element of $\mathbf{\Delta P_{L}}$ is then $P_{step}*K_{l}$, where $K_{l}$ is the approximated marginal loss constant.
+The third element of $\Delta P_{L}$ is then $P_{step}*K_{l}$, where $K_{l}$ is the approximated marginal loss constant.
 Average transmission and distribution losses are about 2-5\%, and therefore we recommend choosing 1.05 as the value of $K_{l}$ to avoid overestimating nadir and settling frequency \cite{FrequentlyAskedQuestionsa}.
+The approximation of a linear relationship between active power transfer and line losses is consistent with the concept of marginal loss factors \cite{eldridgeMarginalLossCalculations2016}.
 The higher the value of $K_l$, the more conservative the estimate of nadir and settling frequency.
-For a system with $N_{G}$ droop control GFMs, there will be $2N_{G}-1$ first-order differential equations which are shown in compact state-space form in (\ref{state_space}).
-Note $\alpha_i = \frac{S_B}{S_i}$ and $\omega_0 = 2\pi f_0$ where $f_0=60$ in the United States.
+It should be noted that non-generator nodes are assumed to be static and, therefore, this model is limited in capturing load dynamics.
+The modeling of dynamic loads, including grid-following inverters with frequency support functionality, necessitates the preservation of the relevant nodes during Kron reduction which are not considered in this work.
+For a system with $n$ droop control GFMs, we define

+where $\Delta \delta_{i,n}$ denotes the relative voltage angle $\Delta \delta_{i} - \Delta \delta_{n}$.
+Relative voltage angles are used so that synchronizing dynamics may be represented \cite{machowskiPowerSystemDynamics2020}.
+Then, the system-wide dynamics are given by the $(2n-1)$-dimensional system of ODEs in \eqref{state_space}.

 where